eomereu/cheatsheets/CSS3.md

 border-style: solid;
 border-color: white;
 ```
-But we use the following in terms of being practical:
+But we can also use the following in terms of being practical:
 ```css
 border: 3px solid white; /* widht style color respectively */
 ```